easttennesseecc-star/Q-Top-Dog-IDE/Q_IDE_COMPLETE_STRATEGY_INDEX.md

 ---

-*This index serves as your master guide to all Q-IDE strategic planning and monetization documentation.
+*This index serves as your master guide to all Top Dog strategic planning and monetization documentation.
 Use it to navigate, reference, and implement the complete strategy.*